-The Company's asset retirement obligations are included in the balance sheet caption "Asset retirement obligations" and "Accrued liabilities and other".
+The Company's asset retirement obligations (ARO) are included in the balance sheet caption "Asset retirement obligations" and "Accrued liabilities and other".
 The Company records the fair value of an asset retirement obligation as a liability in the period in which it incurs a legal obligation associated with the retirement and removal of leasehold improvements or equipment.
-The Company also records a corresponding asset, which is depreciated over the life of the leasehold improvement or equipment.
+The Company also records a corresponding asset, which is depreciated over the lease term.
 Subsequent to the initial measurement of the asset retirement obligation, the obligation is adjusted at the end of each period to reflect the passage of time and changes in the estimated future cash flows underlying the obligation.
 The terms associated with its operating leases, and applicable zoning ordinances of certain jurisdictions, define the Company's obligations which are estimated and vary based on the size of the towers.

-Changes in the liability for asset retirement obligations for the years ended December 31, 2017, 2016 and 2015 are summarized below:
+Changes in the liability for asset retirement obligations for the years ended December 31, 2018, 2017 and 2016 are summarized below:

 Years Ended December 31,

-2017 2016 2015

-(in thousands)
+(in thousands) 2018 2017 2016

-Balance at beginning of year \$ 21,507 \$ 7,266 \$ 6,928
+Balance at beginning of year \$ 21,703 \$ 21,507 \$ 7,266

 Liabilities acquired in acquisition 14,056

-Additional liabilities accrued 2,404 157 490
+Additional liabilities accrued 3,357 2,404 157

-Changes to prior estimates (1,695) (467)
+Changes to prior estimates 3,504 (1,695)

-Payments made (1,296) (609) (77)
+Payments (443) (1,296) (609)

-Accretion expense 783 637 392
+Accretion expense 1,045 783 637

-Balance at end of year \$ 21,703 \$ 21,507 \$ 7,266
+Balance at end of year \$ 29,166 \$ 21,703 \$ 21,507

-Note 12.
+Note 13.
 Commitments and Contingencies

-The Company leases land, buildings and tower space under various non-cancelable agreements, which expire between the years 2018 and 2043 and require various minimum annual rental payments.
+The Company leases land, buildings and tower space under various non-cancelable agreements, which expire between the years 2019 and 2043 and require various minimum annual rental payments.
 These leases typically include renewal options and escalation clauses.
 In general, tower leases have five or ten year initial terms with four renewal terms of five years each.
 The other leases generally contain certain renewal options for periods ranging from five to twenty years.

-Future minimum lease payments under non-cancelable operating leases, including renewals that are reasonably assured at the inception of the lease, with initial variable lease terms in excess of one year as of December 31, 2017, are as follows:
+Future minimum lease payments under non-cancelable operating leases, including renewals that are reasonably assured at the inception of the lease, with initial variable lease terms in excess of one year as of December 31, 2018, are as follows:

-Year Ending A mount
+Year Ending Amount

 (in thousands)

-2018 \$ 52,527

-2019 52,224
+2019 \$ 55,050

-2020 52,186
+2020 53,100

-2021 52,310
+2021 51,323

-2022 52,576
+2022 49,573

+2023 48,000

-2023 and after 221,445
+2024 and after 168,498

-\$ 483,268
+\$ 425,544

-The Company's total rent expense under operating leases was \$53.1 million, \$43.8 million, and \$16.9 million for the years ended December 31, 2017, 2016 and 2015, respectively.
+The Company's total rent expense under operating leases was \$59.6 million, \$53.1 million, and \$43.8 million for the years ended December 31, 2018, 2017 and 2016, respectively.
 Certain operating leases contain rent escalation clauses, which are recorded on a straight-line basis over the lease term which includes renewals that are reasonably assured at lease inception, with the difference between the rent paid and the straight-line rent recorded as a deferred rent liability.
 Lease incentives received from landlords are recorded as deferred rent liabilities and are amortized on a straight-line basis over the lease term as a reduction to rent expense.